animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 \end{align}
 $$

-[^1]: And it is like that for planetary orbits too due to the analogous derivation from Newton's law for gravitational acceleration as the one here from Coulomb's law.
+[^1]: And it is like that for planetary orbits too due to the analogous derivation from Newton's law for gravitational acceleration as the one from Coulomb's law.